yxbh/gromtector/README.md

 Few things we need to do setup audio processing on windows.

+### PyAudio

+For windows, download suitable PyAudio wheel file from here and pip install.

 ### ffmpeg

 Go to <https://www.gyan.dev/ffmpeg/builds/> or whereever to get a copy of built ffmpeg binaries.